 “What’s the time?”
 She calls back to volunteers in the vet box.

 Lainey isn’t a groom.
 She’s a professional rider who has competed at the four-star level in Kentucky herself.
-She wasn’t riding in the 2018 event.
+She isn’t riding at this event.
 She came solely to support her friend, Elisa.

 Michael Jung also hangs in the background waiting for his student, Polish rider Pawel Spisak, to cross the finish line.
 As Pawel hops off the back of his horse, Michael claps him on the back in the way of celebration and grabs the reins of his horse.